 Multifoils use thin rolls of aluminium foil alternated with layers of foam padding.
 They promise good insulation levels, way better than expected by their 25mm width.
 They are a popular way of insulating sloping roofs.

 The use of natural insulation materials is becoming popular.
-Sheep’s wool is a wonderful material to use in place of the synthetic wools, made of glass fibre and mineral wool which are cheap but not pleasant to work with.
+Sheep’s wool is a wonderful material to use in place of the synthetic wools (that are made of glass fibre and mineral wool which are cheap but not pleasant to work with).
 Look out for Thermafleece.
 We are also beginning to see wood fibres and hemp being used in both roll and slab format, useful for insulating timber walls and roof spaces.
 Look for products such as Homatherm and Thermo-Hemp.

 Insulation doesn’t have to be dry fixed.
 Wool, fibres and plastics can all be blown into position via a nozzle.
 This is a widely used technique under roofs.
 Warmcel is a popular form of insulation, used mainly in timber frame houses and lofts.
-Its made of cellulose fibre, made from recycled newspaper.
+It is comprised of cellulose fibre, made from recycled newspaper.